 - 2) Select Connect to an existing database.
-Select Spreadsheet as the Database type. - 3) Click Browse to locate the spreadsheet you want to access.
+Select Spreadsheet as the Database type.
+Click Next. - 3) Click Browse to locate the spreadsheet you want to access.
 If the spreadsheet is password protected, check the Password required box.
-Click Next. - 4) If the spreadsheet requires a user's name, enter it.
-If a password is also required, check its box.
-Click Next.
+Click Next. - 4) You can now choose to register the database, so that it is available to other OpenOffice documents, and to open the it for editing.
+Click Next. - 5) Name and save the database file as you would any other document.
+If you have chosen to open it and it requires a password, you will see a prompt for the password.